valdeezzee/project_template/relevant_papers/README.md

 (Summerize/Describe the paper in 3-5 sentences)
 (Executive summary of your whole review in 2-3 sentences)

+Summary of Paper

 Immersive Virtual Reality Therapy with Myoelctric Control for Treatment-resistant Phantom Limb Pain: Case Report

 This paper is about using immersive virtual reality therapy along with Myoelectic control to help treat Phantom Limb Pain (PLP), pain in a missing limb.
 Using these tools this experiment created an immersive virtual reality (VR) version of traditional mirror therapy which has the patient view their intact limb in a mirror to make it appear as their amputated limb.
 The VR environment included  a virtual kitchen with interactive components such as pots and apples which included virtual hands.
 This experiment was done with a 49-year old male who became an amputee after a workplace injury.
 The subject reported an overall pain relief from the immersive virtual reality therapy with myoelectric control.

+Executive Summary

 #### Clarity of Exposition

+This paper is clear and easy to understand.
+It does a good job of explaining the experiment that was conducted.

 #### Quality of References